spooknik/Voyager65-Keyplus/README.md

 * RGB underglow with WS2812B/C chips
 * Easy programming via TC2030-IDC header
 * Alps and MX compatibility
-* **Completely** open-source: All the files you need to make a keyboard with it, design a case/plate for it, or even produce a batch of PCBs for your next GB, are all to be available free.
+* Fully open-source: All the files you need to make a keyboard with it, design a case/plate for it, or even produce a batch of PCBs for your next GB, are all to be available free.
 * The latest technology, some of which is untested or unstable.

 ## Status